sandramsc/15-Days-DevOps-Challenge/README.md

 <h1 align="center">
  About
 </h1>
 <p align="center"> This repository is a 30-day introduction to DevOps journey.
 Inside, is a structured set of resources designed to make the learning experience both enjoyable and educational.
 Each day of the challenge is organized into a dedicated folder.
-Each day has a dedicated table with links to key components of the challenge:
+Each day has a table with links to key components of the challenge:

 </p>
 <table border="1">